thisisanniefang/azure-docs/articles/load-balancer/monitor-load-balancer.md

 For a list of the tables used by Azure Monitor Logs and queryable by Log Analytics, see [Monitoring Load Balancer data reference](monitor-load-balancer-reference.md#azure-monitor-logs-tables)

-### Sample Kusto queries

-> [!NOTE]
-> There is currently an issue with Kusto queries that prevents data from being retrieved from load balancer logs.

 ## Alerts